leekelleher/umbraco-contentment/docs/editors/data-list.md

 ### How to use the editor?

-Once you have added the configured Data Type on your Document Type, the Data List will be displayed.
+Once you have added the configured Data Type on your Document Type, the Data List will be displayed on the content page's property panel.

 ![Data List property-editor - displaying the data source with a Checkbox List](data-list--property-editor-01.png)